 The proposed offline mode architecture is as follows:

-Figure XXX
+TODO Figure XXX of the client offline mode architecture

 Most of the attacks incur into significant variation on the legitimate behavior of information systems, or adopts well-known patterns that can be easily detected by monitoring the system.
 Signal processing techniques have been successfully applied to anomaly detection [17,19] and have become a solution to a problem of improving detection accuracy, adaptability and computational cost for application on resource-constrained scenarios.
 Therefore, signal processing can be applied in offline mobile client security, for evaluating anomalies on user's behavior according to the following scenarios.